owlvideochat/owl-videochat/README.md

 # owl-videochat

-This is a Django project that you can use as the starting point to run on your own.
+This is video chat app that you can run locally and use.

 Steps to run project locally